When will AI replace our jobs?

 His other tips are to recognize the value of your own creativity and to use AI to seek out constraints.
 The latter may sound counterintuitive, but Miller argues that not only do constraints spur creativity, but the more unreasonable those constraints are, “the greater likelihood of them producing a breathtakingly original piece of work.”

 “It’s a common assumption that creativity needs space and freedom, but nothing could be further from the truth,” he says.
-“Seek out and pile on constraints and you find that creative thinking flourishes in the space between them – like a well-laid fire catching alight.
-The algorithms will tell you what the optimal video length is, how long a subject line should be, what time to send that email and what topics you should be creating content around but the delivery remains up to you.”
+“Seek out and pile on constraints and you find that creative thinking flourishes in the space between them.
+The algorithms will tell you what the optimal video length is, how long a subject line should be, what time to send that email and what topics you should be creating content around – but the delivery remains up to you.”

 Miller’s parting advice for native advertising pros in the age of AI is to make sure to “always leave space for the big idea or to try something new.”